Site Rules

 6. Flying Rules – General

-1. All pilots are responsible for lawful operation.
+1. All pilots are responsible for lawful operation in accordance with the relevant Article 16 requirements.

 2. All pilots must show proof of BMFA or equivalent liability insurance if requested to do so.